-- (A) 1 of 2 eastbound lanes removed at Bellevue Way NE, 106th Avenue NE and 108th Avenue NE to improve westbound traffic operations. - B New westbound right turn bay at 108th Avenue NE. - δ New level of traffic stress is between 2 and 3 (depending on vehicle volumes).
-Conditions are improved, but does not meet LTS 1 target along NE 12th Street.

-with changes, all intersections meet vehicle performance target of 1.0 V/C or lower.
+- 1 of 2 eastbound lanes removed east of Bellevue Way NE, 106th Avenue NE and 108th Avenue NE to improve westbound traffic operations. - B New westbound right turn bay at 108th Avenue NE. - New level of traffic stress is between 2 and 3 (depending on vehicle volumes).
+Conditions are improved, but does not meet LTS 1 target along NE 12th Street. - With changes, all intersections meet vehicle performance target of 1.0 V/C or lower.